Diffeomorphisms with positive metric entropy: Proof of the corollaries

-Let $f\in \Diff^1_m(M)$ be a $C^1$-generic diffeomorphism given by Theorem A. We may assume that $f$ has the following additional $C^1$-generic properties: \begin{enumerate} \item $f$ is topologically transitive, by \cite[Th\'eor\`eme 1.3]{BC}, \item for any hyperbolic periodic point $p$, we have $W^u(p)\cap W^s(f(p))\neq\emptyset$ and the intersection is transverse, by \cite[Theorems 3 and 4]{AC}, and \item there exist hyperbolic periodic points $p_1,\ldots, p_k$ such that for every $\epsilon>0$ and every $g\in\Diff^2_m(M)$ sufficiently $C^1$-close to $f$, there exists a $p_i$ such that the continuation $O(p_i(g))$ of the orbit of $p_i$ has the following property: the Pesin homoclinic class $\phcs(O(p_i(g)))$ has $m$-measure $>1-\epsilon$ and is ergodic and nonuniformly Anosov, by \cite[Lemma 5.1]{AB}. \end{enumerate}
+Let $f\in \Diff^1_\mathrm{vol}(M)$ be a $C^1$-generic diffeomorphism given by Theorem B and let us assume that it has positive metric entropy.
+We may also assume that $f$ has the following additional $C^1$-generic properties: \begin{enumerate} \item $f$ is topologically transitive, by \cite[Th\'eor\`eme 1.3]{BC}, \item for any hyperbolic periodic point $p$, we have $W^u(p)\cap W^s(f(p))\neq\emptyset$ and the intersection is transverse, by \cite[Theorems 3 and 4]{AC}, and \item there exist hyperbolic periodic points $p_1,\ldots, p_k$ such that for every $\epsilon>0$ and every $g\in\Diff^2_\mathrm{vol}(M)$ sufficiently $C^1$-close to $f$, there exists a $p_i$ with the following property: the Pesin homoclinic class $\phc(O(p_i(g)))$ of the orbit $O(p_i)$ of $p_i$ has $m$-measure $>1-\epsilon$ { and the restriction of the volume is ergodic, non-uniformly hyperbolic and its Oseledets splitting is dominated, by \cite[Lemma 5.1]{AB}.} \end{enumerate}